-- c.
-Cause of seizure: - Infections - Drug overdose Stroke Traumatic - Toxins Stroke - Non-compliance with medications - 2.
+- Alcohol withdrawal - Non-compliance with medications - 2.
 Administer oxygen by appropriate method and monitor Pulse Oximetry, if available.
-Patients with prolonged ongoing seizure activity should receive high-flow oxygen. - 3.
-Confirm and document tube placement with auscultation and ETCO2 detector/secondary device -Follow Confirmation of Airway Placement Protocol #2032 - 4.
+Patients with ongoing seizure activity should receive high-flow oxygen. - Confirm and document tube placement with auscultation and ETCO2 detector/secondary device -Follow Confirmation of Airway Placement Protocol #2032 - 4.
 If unable to intubate on up to 3 attempts, consider alternative/ rescue airway. - 5.
 See Pulse Oximetry protocol #226.
 Pulse Oximetry must not delay the application of oxygen.
 Record SpO2 after administration of oxygen or intubation. - 6.
 Blood should be drawn in red top tube for analysis at the hospital unless the patient is a known diabetic who takes insulin or oral diabetic medications (e.g. micronase, glyburide, glucophage, etc...), has a known history of seizure disorder, or has ongoing seizure activity that prohibits blood draw. - 7.
 Prevent patient from sustaining physical injury. - 8.
 50% Dextrose may be diluted 1:1 with NSS to administer 25% Dextrose - 9.
 Glucagon dosage (if available): - a.
-1 mg IM if patient is > 20 kg or 5 y/o - b.
+1 mg IM if patient is \geq 20 kg or 5 y/o - b.
 0.5 mg IM if patient is < 20 kg or 5 y/o - 10.
 Seizures related to eclampsia can occur in the third trimester or can even occur days or weeks after delivery.
 Eclampsia should be considered in pregnant or post-partum women who have a new onset seizure without prior history of seizure disorder or who have a history of preeclampsia or hypertension associated with the pregnancy. - 11.
 If eclampsia seizure does not stop after magnesium, then administer benzodiazepine as listed. - 12.
 If IV/ IO is not obtainable, may administer rectal or IM medications.
-May repeat these doses once. - 13.
-If fever > 38° C or 100.4° F, administer acetaminophen (if available),15 mg/kg.
-If patient is still seizing or not awake enough to swallow, suppository form should be inserted rectally.
+May repeat these doses once.